oherik/Waft/docs/Acceptance Tests.md

 This document describes high level tests that must be possible to perform in the application.
 There is not a one-to-one mapping between the tests and specific user stories – some tests may be related to more than one user stories, and viece versa.

 **Note:** This testing relies on a prototypical version of the app, specifically for testing.
-When possible, the tests that include using the bus the user is currenlty on should also be performed on an actual bus, with an app version that doens't rely on a fake bus.
+When possible, the tests that include using the bus the user is currenlty on should also be performed on an actual bus, with an app version that doesn't rely on a fake bus.
+Due to the nature of the buses, the destination of the bus may be shown as "Ej i trafik" or simply be empty, if the particular bus has retired for the day.

 View names
 ----------